 Since the time of Cinergy Corp's merger with Duke Energy Corporation in 2006, there have been changes to these agreements primarily to reflect the addition or removal of the parties (affiliated companies) to these agreements.
-For example, during 2012, immediately following the completion of the merger between Duke Energy and Progress, Progress Energy Service Company ("PESC") became a party to the DEBS Service Agreement and began providing services to Duke Energy Indiana.
-Since that time, PESC was dissolved and removed from that agreement.
-The majority of PESC employees are now DEBS employees and their work performed for Duke Energy Indiana is included as part of the total DEBS allocations that the Company receives.
-Similarly, in 2016, Duke Energy Corp. completed its merger with Piedmont.
-After this merger, the Piedmont utility companies were added as parties to the relevant agreements.
-There have not been any substantial changes to these agreements since Duke Energy completed this merger and submitted the agreements to the Commission.
+There have not been any substantial changes to these agreements since Duke Energy completed the Piedmont merger and submitted the agreements to the Commission.